networkx/networkx/doc/backends.md

 ```{currentmodule} networkx
 ```

 NetworkX supports third-party backends to improve performance and add functionality.
 Through runtime dispatching, NetworkX directs function calls to backends if available, or falls back to the default Python implementation if not.
-This approach allows users to create graph analysis workflows that are both optimized for a particular environment yet still portable across systems, without requiring code changes.
-Common examples of backends include GPU accelerators, graph database adapters, efficient implementations based on linear algebra, and more.
+The vast majority of functions in the NetworkX library are "dispatchable", meaning NetworkX will attempt to dispatch calls to those functions if an enabled backend supports them.
+This approach allows users to create graph analysis workflows that are both optimized for a particular environment yet still portable to different systems, without requiring code changes.
+Common examples of backends include GPU accelerators, graph database adapters, efficient linear algebra-based implementations, parallel processing implementations, and more.

 ## Installing backends